-Start by putting yourself in December 31, 2016 and write down what that month looked like.
+Start by thinking about what next December will look like.
 I know this sounds strange, but trust me, this simple mind game is critical for planning.
 Try to picture yourself in the future when you’ve already accomplished your goals.

 How many sales did you do in December in order to hit your total goal?
 For example, to generate $1MM in sales, you need $83,333 per month over the entire year.
 Of course, this is a simplified example, and to be more accurate you’ll want to assume a growth rate month over month so that you’re generating more sales in December versus January.

 To generate $83,333/month, then how many sales did you make?
 If your average customer value is $500, then that’s 167 sales/month.
 How many leads do you need in order to make 167 sales?
 If your sales conversion rate is 10%, then that’s 1,670 leads.
 How many website visitors do you need to generate 1,670 leads?
 You’ll need to look at your historical website analytics to figure this one out.
 If your visitor to lead conversion rate is also 10%, then you need 16,700 visitors per month.

 See how we just worked backwards to determine the important online marketing KPIs?
 Now we know our monthly website visitor goal is about 16,700 in order to hit our sales goal of $1MM.